wely/DevCamp/HOL/java/modern-cloud-apps/README.md

     ![image](./media/image-022.png)

 Our application can now create new incidents and upload related images to Azure Blob Storage.
+It will also put an entry into an Azure queue, to invoke an image resizing process, for example.
+In a later demo, we'll show how an [Azure Function](https://azure.microsoft.com/en-us/services/functions/) can be invoked via a queue entry to do tasks such as this.